-Non-Contact Circuit Tester
+Figure 28 - Non-Contact Circuit Tester

-• Always turn power OFF and check the power wires with a non-contact circuit tester before working on the water heater.
+Always turn power OFF and check the power wires with a non-contact circuit tester before working on the water heater.

-Heating Element (with gasket)
+Figure 29 - Heating Element (with gasket)

-• Check your water heater's data plate for the correct wattage and voltage.
-Heating elements are available at most hardware stores.
+Check your water heater's data plate for the correct wattage and voltage.
+Heating elements are available Lowe's[®].

-Element Wrench
+Figure 30 - Element Wrench

 - Some regular sockets (1 1/2 inch) may work, but regular sockets are often beveled and may slip.
-Inexpensive element wrenches are available at Lowe's[®]. - Garden hose to drain the tank

-- Hand dishwashing soap to lubricate the gasket - A clean cloth to clean the threaded opening - A flat blade and a Phillips screwdriver
+Inexpensive element wrenches are available at Lowe's[®]. - Garden hose to drain the tank - Hand dishwashing soap to lubricate the gasket - A clean cloth to clean the threaded opening - A flat blade and a Phillips screwdriver